f5devcentral/application-study-tool/ast-on-k8s/README.md

 prom-service   NodePort       192.168.1.101   <none>                                 9090:32300/TCP   96m
 prometheus     ClusterIP      192.168.1.221   <none>                                 9090/TCP         96m
 ```
+In the resulting output, find the graf-service service, and note the port that 3000 is bound to.
+In the above example, this is port 31034.
+This is the NodePort port.
+Now, open a web browser and browse to one of the IP addresses of a worker node (this is not the same as a Cluster-IP address and will not appear in the above output) at the NodePort port.
+Example: 10.1.1.1:31034.
+If everything is working correctly and you have network connectivity to the worker node and the NodePort port, you should now see the Grafana dashboard.
+You can follow the same steps to access the Prometheus UI, which can be accessed over the bound port for the prom-service NodePort service (32300 in the above example).

+Notes:
 So far, this has been tested on the following platforms:
 - Azure Kubernetes Services (AKS)
 - F5 Distributed Cloud vK8s (with some additional configuration - docs coming soon).
 - RedHat OpenShift

+This collection was created by first leveraging [Kompose](https://kompose.io/) to generate the initial YAML files from the Application Study Tool Docker Compose file, followed by a series of changes needed to get it to work in a production-grade Kubernetes cluster.
+(More information on that coming soon.)